Fiat Chrysler to pay more than $700 million over U.S. diesel emissions claims: sources

 The Environmental Protection Agency issued a media advisory Wednesday that said it would make an “announcement of a significant civil action to address cheating on federal auto-emissions tests.”

-The Justice Department sued Fiat Chrysler in May 2017, accusing the company of illegally using software that led to excess emissions in 104,000 U.S. diesel vehicles from the 2014-2016 model years.
+The Justice Department sued Fiat Chrysler in May 2017, accusing it of illegally using software that led to excess emissions in 104,000 U.S. diesel vehicles from the 2014-2016 model years.

 Fiat Chrysler won approval from U.S. regulators in July 2017 to sell diesel vehicles with updated software.
 The company has repeatedly said it hoped to use that software to address agencies’ concerns over the 2014-2016 vehicles.

+The company is not expected to make any hardware changes to the vehicles and the fix will not impact the vehicle’s fuel economy, two people said.

-Owners of those vehicles are expected to get up to around $3,000 each for completing the software updates, the sources said.
+Owners of those vehicles are expected to get an average of $2,800 each for completing the software updates, the sources said.
+Fiat Chrysler will formally issue an emissions recall for the vehicles, but will not offer to buy back the vehicles, the sources said.

 The Justice Department in 2017 said Fiat Chrysler used auxiliary emissions controls in diesel vehicles that led to “substantially” higher than allowable levels of nitrogen oxide, or NOx pollution, which is linked to smog formation and respiratory problems.